Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Drums 4.5

-The SM58 can work wonders on toms, especially if they’re tuned well and dampened appropriately.
-It’s also capable of getting great sounds out of a snare or even as an overhead for certain things.
+The microphone is also capable of getting great sounds out of a snare or even as an overhead for certain things.

 Build quality 5.0

-The SM58 is one of the most robust microphones ever made.
+The Shure SM58 is one of the most robust microphones ever made and will survive any accidental drops or other unexpected accidents.
 You could probably use it as a weapon if push came to shove.

 Compared to other microphones